miguno/kafka-storm-starter/README.md

 This command launches our test suite.

-Notably it will run end-to-end tests of Kafka, Storm, and Kafka-Storm integration.
+Notably it will run end-to-end tests of Kafka, Storm, and Kafka/Storm as well as Kafka/Spark Streaming integration.
 See this abridged version of the test output:

 ```
 [...other tests removed...]